trulens.apps.virtual¶

 func

-The main function we are targetting in this determination.
+The main function we are targeting in this determination.

 sig